-OAKS Online is a web-based computer testing capability available for the Knowledge and Skills Assessments (Math, Reading, Science and Social Sciences).
-OAKS Online offers students a flexible testing schedule, the opportunity to test more than once a year and the ability to get immediate feedback regarding test results.
-The Writing Performance Assessment is either a paper/pencil test or an online test available through OAKS (grade and school dependent).
-ELPA is a computer-delivered assessment (through OAKS Online) which tests a student's proficiency in English listening, speaking, reading, and writing.
+OSAS Online is a web-based computer testing capability available for the Knowledge and Skills Assessments (Math, Reading, and Science).
+OSAS Online offers students a flexible testing schedule, the opportunity to test more than once a year and the ability to get immediate feedback regarding test results.
+ELPA is a computer-delivered assessment (through OSAS Online) which tests a student's proficiency in English listening, speaking, reading, and writing.

 West Linn-Wilsonville students take some or all of the state tests, as shown below (at various times during the school year):

-Oregon Statewide Assessment Grade 3 Grade 4 Grade 5 Grade 6 Grade 7 Grade 8 Grade 11 Writing X + X + X Mathematics X X X X X X X Reading/Literature X X X X X X X Science X X X Social Sciences * X X X PSAT/NMSQT® Grade 10 students ELPA All eligible Title III students grades K-12 [English Language Learners]
+Oregon Statewide Assessment Grade 3 Grade 4 Grade 5 Grade 6 Grade 7 Grade 8 Grade 11 Mathematics X X X X X X X Reading/Literature X X X X X X X Science X X X PSAT/NMSQT® Grade 10 students ELPA All eligible Title III students grades K-12 [English Language Learners]

 Additional information regarding Oregon's Statewide Assessment is available on the Oregon Department of Education's website.